kghose/Chhobi/Readme.md

 Description
 ===========
-Chhobi is a photo /organizer/ program.
+Chhobi is a photo *organizer* program.
 It does not have facilites to do any editing of the image data itself (so no red-eye removal, contrast enhancement etc. etc.)